 - 2 tablespoons fresh parsley chopped

-Preheat oven to 400 degrees F. Coat a baking sheet with nonstick spray, and set aside.
+- Preheat oven to 400°F. Coat a baking sheet with nonstick spray, and set aside.

-Drain water, set potatoes and put on the prepared baking sheet.
+- Drain water, set potatoes and corn on the prepared baking sheet.

-Add onion, shrimp and sausage to the corn and potatoes and baking sheet
+- Add onion, shrimp, and sausage to the corn and potatoes on the baking sheet.